 So, maybe you’ve read this far, and Chapter 7 bankruptcy sounds great to you.
 The pros outweigh the cons.
 You think you can keep your stuff, or at least the stuff that matters.
 The debt that doesn’t go away you’re ok with.

 After all that, not everyone qualifies for Chapter 7 bankruptcy.
-There is a government chart put out that determines who can more easily qualify for Chapter 7.
+There is a means test and government chart put out that determines who can more easily qualify for Chapter 7.
 It’s based upon current income.